Hiring

 • Name a situation where you failed and perseverance helped you reach your goal.

 Hiring people who think independently creates the ingredients for an ownership mentality across the company.
-Below are a few more questions to suss out grit, courtesy of Forbes.
-These questions can help you identify who has initiative, persistence, and can stay focused on long-term goals.
+Below are some more questions to suss out who has grit for when things get tough, courtesy of Angela Duckworth’s Grit Scale.
+These questions or your own variations of them can help you identify who has initiative, persistence, and can stay focused on very long-term goals:

 3. Give and receive frequent feedback

-It’s one thing to hire for grit, it’s another to foster it.
+It’s one thing to hire for grit, it’s another to develop grit.
 The BrandBarr team has quarterly check-ins to ensure people are progressing and continuing to steward company values.
 Each person takes a questionnaire that asks them to rate themselves on specific qualities, like accountability, teamwork, and client service.
 They’re also asked to provide free-form feedback about everything from company operations to team dynamics.
-According to Alexandra, these quarterly reviews “allow people to safely take inventory of what they need to do their job well over time.”
-Quarterly reviews — instead of annual ones — allow people to track and adjust progress more quickly.
+These quarterly reviews, says Jona, “allow people to safely take inventory of what they need to do their job well over time.”
+Quarterly reviews—instead of annual ones—allow people to track and adjust progress more quickly.

-Alexandra also sets a culture of frequent informal feedback: “In the creative space it’s important to take critical feedback objectively and not personally.
+Jona also sets a culture of frequent informal feedback: “In the creative space it’s important to take critical feedback objectively and not personally.
 We’re trying to balance so many opinions between team members, clients, and stakeholders.”
-Being able to take critical feedback and turn it into something productive is a crucial component of taking ownership of one’s role and final products.
-As she sums up, “it’s important that we maintain a sense of openness and humility.”
+Being able to take critical feedback and turn it into real-life know-how that is productive is a crucial component of taking ownership of one’s role and final products.
+(That’s a healthy part of a “growth mindset” versus a “fixed mindset,” phrases that are widely used now and were first coined by Carol Dweck, a Stanford University professor.)
+Jona adds: “It’s important that we maintain a sense of openness and humility.”

 4. Provide the flexibility your team needs